 Non-Member $18 / Member $15

-Above: Life, 2015, Fiberglass-reinforced plastic, tiles, and resin.
-Collection of the artist.
-Courtesy of Ota Fine Arts and David Zwirner
+Above: Life, 2015.
+The New York Botanical Garden, 2021.
+Fiberglass-reinforced plastic, tiles, and resin. © YAYOI KUSAMA.
+Courtesy of Ota Fine Arts, Victoria Miro, and David Zwirner